Achievable logoAchievable logo

 Systematic risks

-When an event or circumstance negatively affects the overall market, it’s known as a type of systematic risk.
+When an event or circumstance negatively affects the overall market, it’s called systematic risk.

 Market risk

-Even Apple (symbol: AAPL) had a terrible performance in 2008.
-Although the first iPhone had just been released in 2007, the company’s stock fell 56%.
-To put this in perspective, if you invested $1,000 in Apple on January 1st, 2008, you would have $440 left at the end of the year.
-Apple was a good company with a growing business model, but its stock value fell dramatically due to the economic environment.
-This is an example of market risk.
+Even Apple (symbol: AAPL) performed poorly in 2008.
+Although the first iPhone had been released in 2007, Apple’s stock fell 56%.
+Put another way: if you invested $1,000 in Apple on January 1, 2008, you’d have $440 at the end of the year.
+Apple was still a strong company with a growing business model, but its stock price fell sharply because of the overall economic environment.
+That’s market risk.

-Although there were some exceptions, most stock prices fell drastically in 2008 (due to market risk).
-Even well-diversified portfolios, which usually “weather the storm” when faced with various risks, lost significant value.
-Investors cannot use diversification as a way to avoid market risk.
-When an event or circumstance negatively affects the general market, it doesn’t matter how diversified an investor is.
+Although there were some exceptions, most stock prices fell drastically in 2008 due to market risk.
+Even well-diversified portfolios - which often “weather the storm” when faced with company-specific risks - lost significant value.
+Diversification can’t be used to avoid market risk.
+When an event or circumstance hurts the general market, it affects diversified investors too.

 Sidenote